 These are just a couple of examples where we’ve already seen demand arise and it’s only the beginning.
-Imagine onboarding someone to BTCPay Server without requiring channels, signing up new users to your application without opening your own channels, or being able to handle large spikes in payment volumes.
-The Lightning Network has been needing a solution to abstract away liquidity for all users and Flow 2.0 will do that.
+Imagine onboarding someone to BTCPay Server without requiring channels, signing up new users to your application without opening your channels, or being able to handle large spikes in payment volumes.
+The Lightning Network needs a solution to abstract away liquidity for all users and Flow 2.0 will do that.

 See It In Action

-To understand more of the details about how it works, please see the bottom section of this article.
+To understand more about how it works, please see the bottom section of this article.

 This LSP is available for use today on testnet with mainnet coming soon.
-You can test how the LSP works at a simple example site here, https://app.voltage.cloud/flow/ondemand.
+You can test how the LSP works at a simple example site here: https://app.voltage.cloud/flow/ondemand.
 You can also use the API directly by following our documentation.
 We are eager to hear feedback and learn how developers and node runners could leverage this.
-Please join our LSP Waitlist to get in contact with us about your use case.
+Please join our LSP Waitlist to contact us about your use case.
 Shipping season has started!

 How It Works

 This LSP is created by leveraging zero-conf channels and preimage hashes.
 With these capabilities of Lightning, we can determine on the fly if a new channel is required, open it instantly if necessary, and send the payment to the receiver without ever taking custody of funds.
 Here’s how it works:

 - The Receiver generates an invoice on their node.

 - The Receiver sends their invoice to the Voltage LSP.